1902 Turkestan earthquake: Precursor activity

 There were unusual noises, peculiar animal behaviors, lights and a change in the weather prior to the mainshock.
 In Ahu, two hours before the earthquake, cattle, horses, chickens, dogs, cats and other livestock made unusual sounds.
-In areas which would eventually experience intense (VIII–IX) shaking, animals were running, flying or barking.
+In areas which would eventually experience intense (VIII–IX) shaking, animals ran, flew or barked.
 Loud sounds emitted from the ground and was heard in Maralbexi.
 The sounds were described as similar to thunder, an airplane or gun blasts.
 In Artux, it was heard from the west, while at Shule, it was heard from the north.
 Lights were observed at Jiashi, Shufu, Artux and other places within the meizoseismal area.
 At Jiashi, these were described as "fire" and "lightning".
 At Shufu, a meteor-like fireball was observed.
-The weather was unusually windy and rainy—there was also hail shortly before the mainshock struck.
+The weather was also unusually windy and rainy—there was also hail shortly before the mainshock struck.